purpletechceo/purpletech-soen341projectF2023/Sprint 1/Meeting Minutes/purpletech_Sprint1_Meeting2_09-21-2023.md

 4. **GitHub Folder Structure Placement:** Questions arose regarding where to place folders (e.g., Sprint 1, Sprint 2) within the GitHub repository.

-**Accomplishments:**
+## **Accomplishments:**
 Our Sprint 1 Planning Meeting led to several noteworthy accomplishments:

 - Task breakdown and distribution among team members.
 - Initialization of the GitHub repository, including adding the professor, TA, and tutor as collaborators.
 - Documentation of meeting minutes and discussions.
-- In-depth research on potential backend and frontend frameworks.
+- Research on potential backend and frontend frameworks.
 - Collaboration on a shared Google Doc to centralize project-related information.
 - Establishment of project boards and agile tools to support project management.
+- Successful integration of our newest team member, Grecia, into the project.
+- Proactive planning with a scheduled follow-up meeting for September 26th to review progress and set targets,

-**Feedback from TA:**
+## **Feedback from TA:**
-The TA provided valuable feedback during the meeting and instructed us to include justifications in the wiki, Read Me, and README files, ensuring that our project documentation meets the necessary standards.
+During the LAB meeting, the TA provided valuable guidance and emphasized the importance of including justifications in our project documentation.

+### **Closing:**
+We concluded the meeting with a productive discussion with the TA, who provided valuable insights and feedback.
+As part of our future plans, we have scheduled a follow-up meeting for September 26th to assess our progress on the assigned tasks and ensure alignment with the TA's guidance.
+This remote review will help us refine our documentation further and meet the required standards effectively.